taosdata/TDengine/docs/en/14-reference/03-taos-sql/06-select.md

 ### Wildcards

 The wildcard `*` can be used to refer to all columns.
 For basic tables and subtables, the result only includes normal columns.
-For supertables, it also includes TAG columns.
+For supertables, it also includes tag columns.

 ```sql
 SELECT * FROM d1001;